devchan64/devchan64.github.io/_posts/en/2025-04-17-technical-debt-philosophy.md

 tags:
 - Technical Debt
 - Design Philosophy
-title: '"Structural Thinking and Operational Philosophy on Technical Debt"'
+title: Structural Thinking and Operational Philosophy on Technical Debt
 ---
 > `gpt-4-turbo` has translated this article into English.